commercetools/merchant-center-application-kit/packages/notifications/README.md

 - The notification system is unaware of the types of notifications you are going to dispatch.
-It's recommended to call the types of notifications you have `kind`, to not confuse it with Action Types.
+It's recommended to call the types of notifications you have `kind`, to not confuse it with Action Types
 - The notification system is also unaware of the `domain`'s used in the application.
 A domain is the part of the application where the notification will be displayed.
 We currently have: `global`, `page` and `side`
 - `addNotification` is a low-level function.
-It's recommended to use it in your own action-creators, and use your own action-creators in your application exclusively calling `addNotification` behind the scenes.
+It's recommended to use it in your own action-creators, and use your own action-creators in your application exclusively calling `addNotification` behind the scenes
-- to hide all notifications, iterate over the notifications in the state and call `removeNotification(id)` on each one: `state.notifications.forEach(notif => removeNotification(notif.id))`.
-Simply resetting the state would lead to the `onDismiss` callbacks not being fired.
+- To hide all notifications, iterate over the notifications in the state and call `removeNotification(id)` on each one: `state.notifications.forEach(notif => removeNotification(notif.id))`.
+Simply resetting the state would lead to the `onDismiss` callbacks not being fired
 - It's entirely up to you to render the notifications.
-Connect to the store and iterate over them.
+Connect to the store and iterate over them
-- If your notifications need to have different styles or even different React components when rendering, use the `kind` to decide which component to render or which style to use.
+- If your notifications need to have different styles or even different React components when rendering, use the `kind` to decide which component to render or which style to use
 - Since notifications are stored in the Redux store, they should be serializeable.
 Avoid setting functions on notifications.
-Again, use the `kind`, pass any required information and handle it in the component rendering the notification.
+Again, use the `kind`, pass any required information and handle it in the component rendering the notification